 Along with ensuring the proper amount of antioxidants like lutein in your diet, it’s best to limit your exposure to blue light when possible and use halogen lights instead of LEDs where possible.
 It’s a good idea to schedule an appointment with an ophthalmologist to determine your sensitivity and predisposition to blue-light-related degeneration.

 Carotenoid vitamins are not only in the pigments of your eyes — they’re in your skin, too.
 They preserve your skin’s health in a similar way to how they help your eyes — by filtering out high-frequency rays of visible light.
 This filter acts as your body’s kind of natural sunscreen and is your first defense against skin cancer and oxidative damage.
 Having the recommended lutein levels can help prevent oxidative stress that leads to premature aging of the skin.

 Studies have shown high levels of lutein and carotenoid in a diet can help control blood sugar and consequently reduce your risk for diabetes and other related diseases.
 In animal studies, increases in lutein and omega-3 fatty acids helped normalize the patients' diabetes-related complications and lowered oxidative stress.

-While the exact relationship is still unclear, studies show people with a higher lutein diet tend to have a lower chance for colon, cervical, breast, and lung cancer.
+While the exact relationship is still unclear, studies show people with a higher lutein diet tend to have a lower chance for certain cancers.
 One theory is that the anti-inflammatory properties of lutein and other antioxidants reduce the overall amount of oxidative stress within the body.

 Patients exhibit a lower likelihood of developing heart disease or having a stroke when their diet has the appropriate levels of lutein and other carotenoids.
 Again, more research is necessary to prove the correlation between these vitamins and the reduction of diseases, but researchers think the anti-inflammatory properties are the primary reason.